Do Cats Get Heartworm?

 In studies of infected cats, 25% of infected cats were considered indoor only cats.
 Because of this and the disastrous effect of even one heartworm to a cat, the American Heartworm Society recommends monthly prevention for all cats living in heartworm endemic areas.
 Read their feline guidelines.

-The dose of ivermectin (active ingredient of Heartgard) needed to prevent heartworm infection in cats is about four times higher than that for dogs.
+The dose of ivermectin (active ingredient of Heartgard) needed to prevent heartworm infection in cats is about four times higher than in dogs.
 Heartgard was the first FDA-approved heartworm prevention medication available for cats.
 It is a monthly flavored chewable available by prescription.
-The American Heartworm Society recommends testing prior to administration.

 Revolution® entered the anti-parasite scene in 1999.
 This product covers fleas, roundworms, hookworms, and ear mites in addition to preventing heartworm in cats.
-This product is applied topically rather than orally.
+Revolution Plus is a more recent update with enhanced flea and tick control.
+Either form of Revolution is an effective heartworm preventive.
+These products are applied topically rather than orally.

 For more information, see the American Heartworm Society.